Press

 Even with a fine presentation, there's still that question of taste, of texture, of flavors strong or subtle, of balance and harmony, of the actual choice and subsequent orchestration of ingredients.

-Black Forest ham, Oregon sweet onions, an organic tomato sauce and a touch of chile pepper zing with perfectly cooked penne ($9.50), Mazzi makes one of the city's best pastas priced under $10.
+By using smoked Black Forest ham, Oregon sweet onions, an organic tomato sauce and a touch of chile pepper zing with perfectly cooked penne ($9.50), Mazzi makes one of the city's best pastas priced under $10.
 And it's no small portion.

-doozy of a dish of smoky gnocchi ($8.95 or $11.95) with oyster mushrooms, artichoke hearts and sun-dried tomatoes with a hint of truffle oil.
+He also effectively fashions a doozy of a dish of smoky gnocchi ($8.95 or $11.95) with oyster mushrooms, artichoke hearts and sun-dried tomatoes with a hint of truffle oil.
 And he adds the synchronous wonder of caramelized garlic's sweetness and pungency to spaghetti for a super-simple satisfaction ($7.50 or $10.50) utilizing good quality olive oil and a sprinkling of Tuscan bread crumbs.

 And his Denari (which means ``money'' in Italian) kitchen bends admirably to customer quirks.

-One diner ordered the stone-roasted free-range half chicken ($12.45), regularly paired with vegetables and mashed potatoes, this time requested without the
+One diner ordered the stone-roasted free-range half chicken ($12.45), regularly paired with vegetables and mashed potatoes, this time requested without the veggies.
+A cold-hearted, unchallenged chef would have just left them off the plate.

 But Mazzi sends out a grandiose arrangement of the chicken in a copper crucible surrounded by three types of potato, one being the original mashed, all in a jumbo sparkling white bowl.
 Together with its rosemary and garlic brushing, the result is an immense hit both in taste and presentation - indeed, a prodigious home run.